 Ben has been published internationally: see "Anatomy of a Courtroom: A Legal Perspective" in Petherick, Turvey and Feruguson (Ed) (2009) Forensic Criminology (Elsevier Academic Press, Burlington, MA).

 Prior to coming to the Bar, Ben was a solicitor at the Victorian Office of Public Prosecutions.

-Ben is a member of the Criminal Bar, the Commercial Bar and Common Law Bar Associations.
+Ben is a member of the Criminal, the Commercial and the Common Law Bar Associations of Victoria.